Overpotential: Thermodynamics

 The overpotential increases with growing current density (or rate), as described by the Tafel equation.
 An electrochemical reaction is a combination of two half-cells and multiple elementary steps.
 Each step is associated with multiple forms of overpotential.
 The overall overpotential is the summation of many individual losses.

 Voltage efficiency describes the fraction of energy lost through overpotential.
 For an electrolytic cell this is the ratio of a cell's thermodynamic potential divided by the cell's experimental potential converted to a percentile.
 For a galvanic cell it is the ratio of a cell's experimental potential divided by the cell's thermodynamic potential converted to a percentile.
 Voltage efficiency should not be confused with Faraday efficiency.
 Both terms refer to a mode through which electrochemical systems can lose energy.
 Energy can be expressed as the product of potential, current and time (joule = volt × Ampere × second).
 Losses in the potential term through overpotentials are described by voltage efficiency.
-Losses in the current term through misdirected electrons are described by Faraday efficiency.
+Losses in the current term through misdirected electrons (towards undesired sidereactions) are described by Faradaic efficiency.

 Varieties

-Overpotential can be divided into many different subcategories that are not all well defined.
+Overpotential can be divided into many different subcategories that are not all well-defined.
 For example, "polarization overpotential" can refer to the electrode polarization and the hysteresis found in forward and reverse peaks of cyclic voltammetry.
 A likely reason for the lack of strict definitions is that it is difficult to determine how much of a measured overpotential is derived from a specific source.
 Overpotentials can be grouped into three categories: activation, concentration, and resistance.

 Activation overpotential

 The activation overpotential is the potential difference above the equilibrium value required to produce a current that depends on the activation energy of the redox event.
-While ambiguous, "activation overpotential" often refers exclusively to the activation energy necessary to transfer an electron from an electrode to an anolyte.
+While ambiguous, "activation overpotential" also refers to the activation energy necessary to transfer an electron from an electrode to an anolyte.
 This sort of overpotential can also be called "electron transfer overpotential" and is a component of "polarization overpotential", a phenomenon observed in cyclic voltammetry and partially described by the Cottrell equation.

 Reaction overpotential

 Reaction overpotential is an activation overpotential that specifically relates to chemical reactions that precede electron transfer.
+When the reaction rate and current magnitude increases, a thicker electrical double layer is formed near the electrode surface, and an additional potential is needed to drive the reaction.
+The faster the reaction, the higher this overpotential.
 Reaction overpotential can be reduced or eliminated with the use of electrocatalysts.
 The electrochemical reaction rate and related current density is dictated by the kinetics of the electrocatalyst and substrate concentration.

 The platinum electrode common to much of electrochemistry is electrocatalytically involved in many reactions.
-For example, hydrogen is oxidized and protons are reduced readily at the platinum surface of a standard hydrogen electrode in aqueous solution.
+For example, hydrogen is oxidized and protons are reduced readily at the platinum surface of a standard hydrogen electrode in aqueous solution, in a hydrogen evolution reaction.
 Substituting an electrocatalytically inert glassy carbon electrode for the platinum electrode produces irreversible reduction and oxidation peaks with large overpotentials.